DBCDK/dbc-commons-slow-call-log/README.md

 ```

-The calls are across bean-boundries, so interceptors are in play.
+The calls are across bean-boundaries, so interceptors are in play.
 The environment variable `BACKEND_TIMING` is set to some duration (ex. `20ms`), it is expected that `getDatabaseEntriesFor()` takes under normal circumstances 60% of the wall clock time, and `processEntries()` about 40%.
 This will log all the arguments and exceptions but not return values for the calls to `getDatabaseEntriesFor()`, that take more than 12ms, as an error.
 And for `processEntries()` calls that take more that 8ms it will log trackingId and return value.

-This is bould upon the `slf4j` log framework.
+This is built upon the `slf4j` log framework.
 And the logger used is called `SlowCallLog`.
 An mdc value called: `call_duration_ms` records duration in milliseconds.